project-starch/capstone-sim/README.md

 cd transcapstone-sim/container
 make
 ```

-If you want to run the simulation of Pure Capstone, you can use  `make capstone-sim TARGET-PROGRAM=<path-to-your-program>`
-instead of `make`.

 If you have your own Apptainer image and want to prevent `make` from building one, you can set `EXTERNAL_CONTAINER_IMG`: